rabbitmq/rabbitmq-website/versioned_docs/version-3.13/queues.md

 same as those in the declaration a channel-level exception with code 406 (<code>PRECONDITION_FAILED</code>) will be raised.

+Specifically for the queue type property, the property equivalence checks can be relaxed or configured to use a default.

+See the [Virtual Hosts guide](./vhosts#default-queue-type) to learn more.

 ### Optional Arguments {#optional-arguments}